mcu-tools/mcuboot/boot/cypress/MCUBootApp/ExternalMemory.md

 `HEADER_OFFSET` defines the offset from original boot image address.
 This one in line above suggests secondary slot will start from `0x18000000`.

 `ERASED_VALUE` defines the memory cell contents in erased state.
-It is `0x00` for PSoC6's internal Flash and `0xff` for S25FL512S.
+It is `0x00` for PSoC 6's internal Flash and `0xff` for S25FL512S.

 **Programming to external memory**